ksnprogrammer/KD_Learn/README.md

 # KingDragons (KD) - The Royal Deployment Decree

 Welcome, my liege, to the source code of your digital kingdom.
-This document contains the sacred instructions to summon, run, and manage your application on your own machine, turning it into the central server for your entire realm.
+This document contains the sacred instructions to summon, run, and deploy your application, making it accessible to your entire realm.

 ---